 · Inside Jaw Spread: 7 ¼”

+New and Improved!
 We have taken a very good trap and made it much, much better.
 The new Bridger #5 coilspring has heavier swivels, a much thicker heavy duty dog with a night latch, a “spring keeper” to keep the 4-coil springs where they should be, a steel spacer between the pan posts to allow you to tighten the pan tension to your desired level, and a plated bolt with nylon lock nut to keep your pan tension where you want it catch after catch.
 7 ¼” jaw spread.
-Four coiled for otter, beaver, wolf, and cougar (Castor and otter in Canada).
+Four coiled for otter, beaver, wolf, and lion.
 A Best Seller!

 What is the difference between a regular and offset jaw?

 When the trap is in the fired position and you are looking straight down on the trap if the jaws touch together it is a regular or closed jaw trap.
 If there is a gap where the jaws meet that is called an offset jaw trap.

 What is the difference between a 2-coil or 4-coil trap?